open-source-ideas/ideas/COMPLETED.md

 # Completed Projects through the Open Source Ideas Initiative

 This is a collection of all projects that has been completed through this initative.
-Completed means ongoing or finished projects.

 ###  [mikaelbr/open-source-ideas](https://github.com/mikaelbr/open-source-ideas)